elementor/elementor-developers-docs/src/theme-conditions/condition-group-type.md

 ## Conditions Tree

-We basicaly creating a tree of conditions.
-Each time we add a sub-condition, we expand the tree.
-The `get_type()` method tels us to wich group the condition belongs.
+We basically creating a tree of conditions.
+Each time we add a sub-condition, we expand the tree. `get_type()` method tells us to which group the condition belongs.

+## Conditions Priority

+When several sub-conditions are nested inside a group type or inside a condition, their display order can be controlled using the priority method.

+Built-in conditions use priority ranging between `0` to `100`.
+When `get_priority()` method is not defined, the default priority inherited from the base class, there it returns `100`.